Miscellaneous Developments Affecting Retirees

 Tighter Restrictions on Medical Expense Deductions. – The tax law imposes overall

 limitations on the deduction of medical expenses.
 In the past, a retiree could deduct aggregate medical expenses for regular tax purposes only to the extent they exceeded 7.5% of adjusted gross income, and could deduct such expenses for alternative minimum tax (AMT) purposes only to the extent they exceeded 10% of adjusted gross income.
-After 2012, the deduction threshold permanently increases to 10 percent.
-However, it remains at 7.5 percent for taxpayers 65 and older for tax years through 2016.
-The AMT threshhold remains at 10 percent for all taxpayers.
+After 2012, the deduction threshold permanently increased to 10 percent for regular tax purposes.
+However, it remained at 7.5 percent for taxpayers 65 and older for tax years through 2016.
+The AMT threshhold remained at 10 percent for all taxpayers.

 (The Patient Protection and Affordable Care Act of 2010, Pub.
 L. No. 111-148, § 9013.)
 See Chapters 15 and 18 of the treatise for discussions of a retiree’s medical expense deductions.

 Relief from the New Tax on Net Investment Income. – To help fund Medicare and other government healthcare subsidies, Congress has imposed a 3.8 percent tax on net investment income for years after 2012.
 The investment tax applies to the lesser of (1) net investment income or (2) the excess of modified adjusted gross income over a threshold amount.
 The threshold amount is (a) $200,000 for an unmarried individual, (b) $250,000 on a joint return or for a surviving spouse, and (c) $125,000 for a married person filing a separate return.